 Kleifarvatn

-The next morning, we decided to head a bit south of Reykjavik and explore an even more spectacular lake en route to yet another geothermal area more popular with hikers.
+The next morning, we decided to head a bit south of Reykjavik and explore an even more spectacular lake en route to yet another geothermal area that’s more popular with hikers.

 The drive there was a beautiful adventure in itself, full of moss-covered stones and a seriously cool-looking sky: